yangclnb/Banana/README.md

 # YancDrag
 A simple MVVM framework

-So far, only one-way binding has been implemented
+So far, only two-way binding has been implemented